Category Archives: Social

 They say I am worthy and special.

-She said I might become spoil.
+She said I might become spoiled.

 Wounded heart.